 Can you eat too many carrots?

-The urban legend that 'eating large quantities of carrots helps us to see in the dark' was developed from stories started in World War II.
+The urban legend that 'eating large quantities of carrots helps us to see in the dark' was developed from stories that started in World War II.
 British gunners were shooting down German planes at night and to cover up the fact that it was the effective use of radar technologies that was achieving this, the RAF circulated a story about their pilots' high level of carrot consumption.